userguide-galaxea/Product_User_Guide/docs/Guide/R1/R1_demo_test.md

 ![enter_no](../assets/enter_no.png)

-When you completed all tests, press `q` to quit testing.
+When you completed all tests, press `Q` to quit testing.
 R1 will be back to the original pose.

   <div style="display: flex; justify-content: center; align-items: center;">
   <video width="1920" height="1080" controls>